Middle management: Necessity

 The overall necessity of middle managers in an organization is questioned.
-They are said to be too costly, non-effective and constantly underperforming employees.
+They are said to be too costly, non-effective and constantly under-performing employees.
 It has been stated that middle managers do not carry out their main duties of linking the organization and reporting effectively, which leads to a block of communication between different levels of staff.
 Thus, as rapid growth of globalization put pressures on businesses in terms of cost effectiveness and speed of information flow within the organization, middle management make companies less flexible and competitive.

 Future

-Development of information technology enabled an increase in the span of control and reduced the need for middle management.
-Moreover, an increasingly big number of modern organizations become flatter and downsized in the pursuit of flexibility, higher competitiveness and innovation.
-According to David Williams, flat organizations promote greater intercommunication and efficiency of the workers.
-As a result, many organizations are being restructured, middle management is being reduced and their roles are thought to be out-dated and unnecessary.
+The development of information technology has enabled an increase in the span of control and reduced the need for middle management.
+Moreover, an increasing number of modern organizations are becoming flatter and downsized in pursuit of flexibility, higher competitiveness, and innovation.
+According to David Williams, flat organizations promote greater intercommunication and efficiency among workers.
+As a result, many organizations are being restructured, middle management is being reduced, and their roles are considered outdated and unnecessary.

 At the same time, there is still a need in a middle manager as an employee and they continue playing a significant role in organizations, specifically in setting an overall strategy and targets.
 Changes in the global market forced them to become more flexible, stress-resistant, acquire new skills.